 TEDxESADE - Fernando Trias de Bes - Entrepreneurs and innovation the myth of the idea.
 In Praise of Irrational Innovators - Scott Anthony.
 By Scott Anthony | 11:42 AM May 4, 2012 I love my three young children immensely.

+Just do it!
+Over the past 18 months, I completely shifted the way I looked at the world.
+Ramon Suarez - Web notes, ideas, links and conversations.
+Mostly about new media, marketing and entrepreneurship.
 Ten Lies You’ll Hear Before Pursuing Your Dream. (photo: salty_soul) Unfortunately, just before you take your first step on the righteous journey to pursue your dreams, people around you, even the ones who deeply care for you, will give you awful advice.

-It’s not because they have evil intentions.
-It’s because they don’t understand the big picture—what your dreams, passions, and life goals mean to you.
-They don’t understand that, to you, the reward is worth the risk.
+Someday?
+2. Wrong!
 10 Things I Learned From Failure.
 Every entrepreneur has made a series of mistakes or been subject to failures along his or her entrepreneurial journey.

 These setbacks, though painful, will teach you more about business than any textbook, lecture, or mentor ever could.
 Plus, they are great fodder for conversations at cocktail receptions and on panel discussions.
 I am proud to have learned such a great deal from my failures, and the fact that I get to share them—and, more important, the hard-knocks lessons learned—with a worldwide audience is a real thrill.

 Discussions of entrepreneurial psychology typically focus on creativity, tolerance for risk, and the desire for achievement—enviable traits that, unfortunately, are not very teachable.
 So Saras Sarasvathy, a professor at the University of Virginia's Darden School of Business, set out to determine how expert entrepreneurs think, with the goal of transferring that knowledge to aspiring founders.
 While still a graduate student at Carnegie Mellon, Sarasvathy—with the guidance of her thesis supervisor, the Nobel laureate Herbert Simon—embarked on an audacious project: to eavesdrop on the thinking of the country's most successful entrepreneurs as they grappled with business problems.

 I’m a big believer in modeling successful people and reproducing their strategies.
-If they can do it, I can do it, too.